wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 - Monitoring prompt interactions in production
 - Security considerations when using prompts

-At the end of this chapter you'll have learned how to write effective prompt templates with system instructions and how to make sure your prompts still work after 6 months.
+At the end of this chapter you'll understand how to write effective prompt templates for your LLM-based application and how to test and monitor the performance of your prompts.

 ## Why Are Prompts Important for Effective LLM-Based Applications?